consumr-project/cp/CONTRIBUTING.md

 # contributing to the consumr project

 first install [https://www.postgresql.org/download/](postgres) version 9.4.5
-then run `foreman start` to download and start addtional services required by the app. while that's running run `make install` to install all code dependencies. `make` will build the project, and `make server` will start the application web server:
+and [https://nodejs.org/en/download/](node) version 5.3.0 then run `foreman start` to download and start addtional services required by the app. while that's running run `make install` to install all code dependencies. `make` will build the project, and `make server` will start the application web server:

 ```
 foreman start